 - District 1070 Foundations Basics Pamphlet (note: Foundation for Dummies! (never to old to learn :)))

 All PROPOSAL and APPLICATION forms for District Grants are now completed entirely online.
 The District Grant application process has been simplified.
 Brief information about your club and your project is gathered in the proposal form, which can be accessed from the link below.
-After a Grants Team review you my be invited to complete a Full Application Form, which is more detailed and details you entered in the proposal form will autofill some of the full application form.
+After a Grants Team review you may be invited to complete a Full Application Form, which is more detailed and details you entered in the proposal form will auto-fill some of the full application form.
 Please have your proposal completed by 30th June each year as grants are competitive and administered on a first come first served basis.
 To ensure that we comply with GDPR we require that the annual MoU is completed before a Proposal; the MoU form is available below.
 Here are links to the online forms: